-Though Fred Valentich disappeared almost 40 years ago, his disappearance still captures the attention of UFO hunters.
+Though Frederick Valentich vanished almost 40 years ago, his unexplained disappearance still captures the attention of UFO hunters.

 In 1978, a 20-year-old pilot named Frederick Valentich disappeared.

 Valentich had been attempting a training flight over the Bass Strait between the Australian mainland and Tasmania.
-He was driving a Cessna 182L, a light aircraft, and was a moderately experienced pilot, clocking roughly 150 hours flying time.
+He was flying a Cessna 182L, a light aircraft, and was a moderately experienced pilot, clocking roughly 150 hours of flying time.

 On the evening of October 21, Valentich departed for a training flight, from Moorabbin to King Island, a 125-mile trek over the Bass Strait.